FernandoBasso/Haskell-From-First-Principles/ch09-lists/README.md

 ### 06

-With `bool`, if the third argument is `False`, return the first argument, othewerwise, return the second argument.
+With `bool`, if the third argument is `False`, return the first argument, otherwise, return the second argument.

 ```ghci
 λ> import Data.Bool (bool)
 λ> map (\x -> bool (x + 100) (- x) (x == 3)) [1 ..
 5]
 [101,102,-3,104,105]
 ```

 ## Exercises: Filtering